Windows Template Library

-Windows Template Library (WTL) is a free software, object-oriented C++ template library for Win32 development.
+Windows Template Library (WTL, also called C++/WTL) is a free software, object-oriented C++ template library for Win32 development.
 WTL was created by Microsoft employee Nenad Stefanovic for internal use and later released as an unsupported add-on to Visual Studio and the Win32 Framework SDK.
 It was developed primarily as a light-weight alternative to the Microsoft Foundation Classes and builds upon Microsoft's ATL, another lightweight API widely used to create COM and ActiveX libraries.

 Overview

 WTL provides support for implementing various user interface elements, from frame and popup windows, to MDI, standard and common controls, common dialogs, property sheets and pages, GDI objects, and other common UI elements, such as scrollable windows, splitter windows, toolbars and command bars.
 WTL's main objective is to deliver small and efficient code, close in size and speed to "straight" SDK programs while providing a higher-level and more flexible object model to developers.
 Other classes such as a string wrapper that is syntax-compatible with MFC's CString and some templated collections are also included.

 Most of the WTL API is a mirror of the standard Win32 calls, so the interface tends to be familiar to most Windows programmers.
 Although no official documentation from Microsoft exists, the WTL Documentation Project is attempting to create a comprehensive reference for the library.
 The WTL is not supported by Microsoft Product Support Services.